 Why Parents Might Not Respond

-In the case of parents of ELL and first generation American students, sometimes the lack of response is simply due to a language barrier.
+In the case of parents of ELL and first generation American students, sometimes the lack of response is simply due to a language barrier and you need to be culturally responsive to this fact.
 There are usually a number of solutions to this kind of communication problem.
 School districts often have interpreters on staff.
 There may be other sources of interpretation too.
 But bear in mind that it’s best to avoid using your students as interpreters if at all possible.
 Having someone’s child interpret for them can be stressful and embarrassing for everyone involved.

 The Over-Stressed Parent